bespired/doodle/readme.md

 On mac make sure de doodle folder is in the shared files.
 ![file-share]

+build the server
 `docker-compose build`
+(only needed the first time you start the server)

+start the server
 `docker-compose up -d`

 `docker ps`